zhoupgit/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 # List of templates to import or update
 templates:
   # <int> organization ID, default = 1
-  - orgId: 1
+  - orgID: 1
     # <string, required> name of the template, must be unique
     name: my_first_template
-    # <string, required> content of the template
+    # <string, required> content of the the template
     template: Alerting with a custom text template
 ```